cedar-policy/rfcs/text/0019-stricter-validation.md

 * Empty set literals may not exist in a policy because we do not currently infer the type of the elements of an empty set.
 * Extension type constructors may only be applied to literals.

-Validating `Action` entities, template slots `?principal` and `?resource`, and unspecified `principal` and `resource` types must be done differently so as not to rely on the "top" entity type _AnyEntity_, which is essentially an infinite-width union type, used internally.
+Validating `Action` entities and template slots `?principal` and `?resource` must be done differently so as not to rely on the "top" entity type _AnyEntity_, which is essentially an infinite-width union type, used internally.
 Next, we describe how we propose to handle these situations, in both permissive and strict validation.
 Importantly, these changes all retain or even _improve_ precision compared to the status quo -- they will _not_ be the reason that policies that typechecked under the old strict mode no longer do.